-19.1 The Business Manager should ensure that once the Statutory Safeguarding Partners have agreed a SAR is to be published, the report is shared with the National SAR Library to ensure learning points are shared and inform national policy, practice and procedures.
+20.1 The Business Manager should ensure that once the Statutory Safeguarding Partners have agreed a SAR is to be published, the report is shared with the Regional and National SAR Library to ensure learning points are shared and inform national policy, practice and procedures.
+The Partnership will decide upon which cases may be included within each SAR library with the agreement of the adult(s), their family and/or representative.

-20. ANNUAL REPORT
+21. ANNUAL REPORT

-20.1 The findings from SARs will be included in the Darlington Safeguarding Partnership Annual Report, along with relevant service improvements and actions and the reasons for any decisions not to implement actions.
+21.1 The findings from SARs will be included in the Darlington Safeguarding Partnership Annual Report, along with relevant service improvements and actions and the reasons for any decisions not to implement actions.